confluentinc/cp-ansible/TESTING.md

 ## Running a full test suite

-To confirm that your code does not break any tests make sure to test all scenarios for a role with:
+To confirm that your code does not break any tests make sure to test all scenarios pass for a role with:
 ```
 molecule test --all
 ```